unpoller/unpoller/README.md

 for making this dashboard; it gave me a fantastic start to making my own dashboards.

 ## Operation

 You can control this app with puppet, chef, saltstack, homebrew or a simple bash script if you needed to.
-Packages are available for macOS, Linux and Docker.
+Packages are available for macOS, Linux, FreeBSD and Docker.
-It comes with a systemd service unit that allows you automatically start it up on most Linux hosts.
 It works just fine on [Windows](https://github.com/unifi-poller/unifi-poller/wiki/Windows) too.
 Most people prefer Docker, and this app is right at home in that environment.

-## Development
-The UniFi data extraction is provided as an [external library](https://godoc.org/golift.io/unifi), and you can import that code directly without futzing with this application.
-That means, if you wanted to do something like make telegraf collect your data instead of UniFi Poller you can achieve that with a little bit of Go code.
-You could write a small app that acts as a telegraf input plugin using the [unifi](https://github.com/golift/unifi) library to grab the data from your controller.
-As a bonus, all of the code in UniFi Poller is [in libraries](https://github.com/unifi-poller/) and can be used in other projects.

 ## What's it look like?